hpacheco/ses/labs/Lab3.md

 #### Other XSS challenges

 Juice Shop features a couple other XSS injection challenges.
-**Try to solve by yourself two other challenges from the ones described below.**
+**Try to solve by yourself one other challenge from the ones described below.**

 ##### Reflected XSS challenge